 Managerial ownership is considered one factor that influences earnings management by managers.
-If the manager has ownership in the company, then the manager will act in the interests of the shareholders because the manager also has an interest in it.
-The size of the number of managerial shareholdings in the company can indicate a congruence of interests between management and shareholders.
-Still, suppose the interests of managers and owners can be aligned.
-In that case, managers will not be motivated to manipulate information or perform earnings management to improve the quality of accounting information and earnings information.
-Increasing managerial ownership is expected to reduce earnings management actions reflected in the reduced value of discretionary accruals.
+If the management owns a portion of the business, he or she will behave in the shareholders' best interests because they share the same stake in the enterprise.
+A congruence of interests between management and shareholders may be determined by the extent of managerial shareholdings in the firm.
+But let's assume that owners' and managers' interests can coincide.
+If so, managers won't be driven to alter data or engage in earnings management to raise the caliber of accounting data and earnings data.
+Increased managerial ownership is anticipated to result in fewer earnings management decisions, which will be reflected in the value a discretionary accruals being lower.
 The amount of managerial ownership is expected to improve the quality of financial reporting and the resulting profits (Abdulah, 2004).

-Ujiyantho (2007) shows that managerial ownership has a significant negative effect on earnings management.
-These results indicate that managerial ownership can become a corporate governance mechanism that can reduce the misalignment of interests between management and owners or shareholders.
+Ujiyantho (2007) shows that managerial ownership has a significant negative effort on earnings management.
+These findings suggest that managerial ownership may be used as a corporate governance tool to lessen the conflict of interest set tween owners or shareholders and management.
 Widyastuti (2009) also found that managerial ownership structure with earnings management has a significant negative effect.
 The smaller the managerial ownership structure, it will improve earnings management.